Who is Vitality Health Insurance?

 Core cover

-Vitality's core medical insurance includes all the coverage you'd expect as standard.
+Vitality health insurance includes all the core coverage you'd expect as standard.

 In-patient and day-patient treatment

-Coverage includes surgery and anaesthetist fees, diagnostic tests, and scans carried out in the hospital.
+Coverage includes the costs of your overnight stay or day visit to the hospital, including surgery and anaesthetist fees, diagnostic tests, and scans carried out while you're there.

 Cancer cover

-Every Vitality health insurance policy includes advanced cancer coverage, which covers eligible treatment costs, including radiotherapy, chemotherapy, surgery and follow-up consultations.
-In addition, other therapies, including stem cell treatment and hormone and biological therapies, are fully covered.
-You'll also get contributions towards wigs, mastectomy bras, prostheses, end-of-life nursing care at home, and discounted cancer screening for bowel and cervical cancer.
+Every Vitality health insurance policy provides comprehensive cancer coverage, including radiotherapy, chemotherapy, surgery, stem cell treatment and hormone and biological therapies.
+You can access support during treatment and recovery, with contributions towards wigs, mastectomy bras, prostheses, and end-of-life nursing care at home.
+Vitality also provides discounted cancer screenings, depending on your age, gender and risk level.

 Mental health support